sony/nnabla/doc/python/tutorial/mixed_precision_training.rst

 Basically, the mixed precision training are composed of three parts.

-1. Use the accelarator for computation (here we assume Tensor Cores)
+1. Use the accelerator for computation (here we assume Tensor Cores)
 2. Use loss scaling to prevent underflow
-3. Use dynamic loss caling to prevent overflow/underflow
+3. Use dynamic loss calling to prevent overflow/underflow

-In NNabla, we can do the correspondinces as follows.
+In NNabla, we can do the correspondences as follows.

 1. Use Tensor Cores
 ~~~~~~~~~~~~~~~~~~~